Stranger Things

 Nevertheless, the press has had a field day in subtly scoffing at Moon's marriage ceremonies and his association with high-profile conservative politicians and entertainers.
 For that reason, Unificationists, as well as Moon himself, often claim that the American press has been on a relentless campaign to persecute him and his movement.
 In fact, they believe such persecution led to his unjust 13-month imprisonment in the Danbury Federal Penitentiary for tax evasion from 1984 to 1985.
 Some followers of Moon also admit that Unificationists purchased the Washington Times newspaper in 1982 in order to provide a positive portrait of Moon and his political conservatism.

 The name J. Isamu Yamamoto, the writer of the above piece sounded familiar.
 Low and behold, I bought his book about the UC (https://amzn.to/4pYVSAz) 19 years ago.
-I think it's in my office.
+I think it's in my office. - Update: I have no idea where it is.
+I'm certainly not in the habit of parting with books.

 (http://peterdaley.net//images/strangerthings/moonies/isamu.jpg)